slawkens/myaac-plugins/sample-data/plugins/sample-data/README.md

 * --password=x (password to use)
 * --country=x (country code)
   * example: --country=pl (will be set for all accounts)
-  * leaving it empty, will generate random country for every account
+  * leaving it empty will generate a random country for every account

 ### sample-data:players
 * --file=path/to/file.txt (list of names to use, one name per line)